suphamster/lada/README.md

 ````

 > [!NOTE]
-> The Docker version works only with x86_64 CPUs and Nvidia/CUDA GPUs.
-Ensure your system NVIDIA GPU drivers are upt-to-date.
+> The Docker image only works with x86_64 CPUs and Nvidia/CUDA GPUs (Turing or newer: RTX 20xx up to including RTX 50xx).
+Ensure your NVIDIA GPU driver is up-to-date.
 > It can also be used without a GPU but it will be very slow.

 > [!TIP]